 - smooth surface cavities, which appear on the sides of your teeth

-- pit and fissure cavities, which appear on the bumpy surface on the top of your tooth that is used for chewing
+- pit and fissure cavities, which appear on the bumpy surfaces on the top of your teeth

-- root cavities, which appear over the roots of your teeth, below the gumline
+- root cavities, which appear over the roots of your teeth, below your gum line

-The symptoms of a dental cavity will depend on the type of cavity and the severity of decay.
-When a cavity first develops, it’s likely that you won’t even know it’s there.
+The symptoms of a dental cavity depend on the type of cavity and the severity of tooth decay.
+When a cavity first develops, you likely won’t even know it’s there.